 - Accessing the journal's full Instructions for Authors and using the template developed for CATs (available in the 'Article Type' section.

-- Viewing a sample CAT that is going to appear in the last issue of 2017.
+- Viewing a sample CAT that is going to appear in the final issue of 2018.

 - Indicating in the cover letter that the manuscript is intended for Special Issue.